 As much as I love sex, I hate how much I have to think about before and during to make sure that I can have an enjoyable time and not have problems afterwards!
-And this is a common occurrence for anyone with a vagina.
+And this is a common occurrence for women.

 It’s really easy for women in particular to contract urinal tract infections (UTIs) after sex because the urethra is shorter than a man’s which means it’s easier for bacteria to get into the urethra.
 Not to mention, the mechanics of sex means that, if everyone isn’t clean, bacteria can literally be pushed into the urethra.

 Remember that UTIs don’t always show immediately – it takes time for the bacteria to develop and really cause a problem.
 For me, symptoms have started the next evening or even a couple of days later.
 But when they start, they really start!

 Another issue that can be caused by sex is thrush.
-Thrush is when candida, which is a fungus that naturally occurs in the vagina, begins to grow uncontrollably.
-Bacteria introduced by sex can throw off the balance of the vagina, which causes the candida to overproduce.
+Thrush is when candida, which is a fungus that naturally occurs for women, begins to grow uncontrollably.
+Bacteria introduced by sex can throw off your balance, which causes the candida to overproduce.

 UTIs and thrush cause a range of really uncomfortable symptoms.
 While they are manageable with medication, a UTI left untreated can lead to a kidney infection.
 So it’s best to avoid problems after intercourse all together!
 Keep reading to find out how to stay hygienic and avoid getting these nasty infections:

 1. Start Clean

 Starting clean is probably my most important tip.
-Whether this is him, your vagina or, really importantly, his and your hands.
-By reducing the amount of bacteria that you’re introducing to your vagina and urethra, you’re automatically reducing the chances that you’ll contract a UTI or thrush.
+Whether this is him, really importantly, his and your hands.
+By reducing the amount of bacteria that you’re introducing to your genitals and urethra, you’re automatically reducing the chances that you’ll contract a UTI or thrush.

 It’s important that you communicate this with your partner too.
 Don’t be nervous because, trust me, you’ll regret it in two days when it burns to pee (and yet you have to pee all the time!)